 I’ve been shocked at how many people either don’t know or forget that butter is a dairy product.
 In my recipes you may see me refer to using butter, but I always substitute vegan butter.
 I use the Earth Balance Vegan Buttery Sticks because that’s what’s available locally to me.
+They have an “unsalted” version that I use when I can find it; most of the time it doesn’t make that much difference, but the regular version can become too salty in some applications.
 Be aware that using real butter or a different butter substitute may provide different results, however, my experience is that I can use the Earth Balance product as a 1-for-1 replacement in recipes that call for butter.

 When we eliminated rice from our diet, I had to get far more creative when it came to flours.
 I arrived at a mix of sorghum flour, tapioca flour, and xanthan gum that forms the basis for many of my recipes.
 I also frequently use it as a 1-for-1 replacement when cooking.
 We’ve since re-introduced rice in our diet, however, I’ve been really happy with the sorghum-based mix.
 Some flours I try to always keep on hand: sorghum flour, tapioca flour, white rice flour, and xanthan gum.
 I usually have these as well: almond flour, potato starch, and brown rice flour